353words/stocks/README.md

 156 }
 ```

-Listing 11 shows how we covert a `Table` to JSON used by our JavaScript code.
+Listing 11 shows how we convert a `Table` to JSON used by our JavaScript code.
 On lines 125-139 we define an anonymous struct that will be marshalled to JSON.
 On lines 142 to 153 we fill this struct, telling plotly how we want the data to be displayed.
 Line 145 and 146 fill the `x` and `y` for the price, line 147 sets the title and on line 148 we specify we want a scatter (line) chart.
 On line 149 and 150 we set the `x` and `y` for the volume.
 On line 151 we wet the title and on line 152 we specify we want a bar chart.
 On line 153 we tell poltly we want a separate y axis for the volume.
 Finally on line 155 we use a `json.ENcoder` to encode this struct.

 **Listing 12: Embedding Files**